septag/Junkyard/README.md

 So first, you need to run `Setup.bat` (or `Setup.sh` if you are in a Unix environment).

 Steps:
 - *Install code dependencies*: This is mandatory if you are fetching the code for the first time.
-It feches the following binaries:
+It fetches the following binaries:
     - Slang
     - meshoptimizer
     - ISPC Texture compressor
 - *Vulkan SDK*: This is also mandatory if you haven't installed it yet.
 This also fetches vulkan validation layer for all platforms.
 For windows, make sure `VULKAN_SDK` and `VK_LAYER_PATH` env vars are set.
+- *MoltenVK*: (MacOS required) This is a Vulkan-to-Metal translation layer that is required only on MacOS setup.
 - *Tracy Profiler*: (optional) This is a very good GUI tool for profiling
-- *LivePP*: (windows optional) A powerful commercial C++ code-reloading software.
+- *LivePP*: (Windows optional) A powerful commercial C++ code-reloading software.
 Note that you'll need a valid license to use this feature.
-- Python 3.10+: (windows optional) If you want some extra script goodies to work, mainly platform helpers, have python installed.
+- Python 3.10+: (Windows optional) If you want some extra script goodies to work, mainly platform helpers, have python installed.
 - *Android extra*: (optional) For android development some additional tools can be downloaded which is optional of course!

 ### Windows
-Compatible with **Visual studio 2019 (build tools v142)** and **Visual Studio 2022 (build tools v143)** build envrinoments.
+Compatible with **Visual studio 2019 (build tools v142)** and **Visual Studio 2022 (build tools v143)** build environments.
 There are multiple ways to build binaries on windows:
 - **Visual studio solution**: The easiest and most convenient method on Windows. open `projects/Windows/Junkyard.sln` and build projects.
 So far, there are three configurations:
     - `Debug`: The name says it, all debug symbols are included, no optimizations, etc.